Colby offers a wide variety of benefits to eligible employees, including medical, vision, flexible spending, retirement, and paid time off.

 Coverage for Your Spouse and Dependents

 If electing coverage for your spouse or other eligible dependents under one of the medical plans or vision plan offered by the College, you must provide an Affidavit of Spouse and/or Dependent Coverage along with a copy of your marriage certificate (if applicable).
 The affidavit will populate as a To Do item in your Workday Inbox once you have submitted your benefit elections.
-Please note that if you are enrolling a spouse, you must upload and attach a marriage certificate to your enrollment before submitted your elections.
+Please note that if you are enrolling a spouse, you must upload and attach a marriage certificate to your enrollment before submitting your elections.

-The Affordable Care Act requires plans and issuers that offer coverage to children on their parents’ plan to make the coverage available until the adult child reaches the age 26.
+The Affordable Care Act requires plans and issuers that offer coverage to children on their parents’ plan to make the coverage available until the child reaches the age 26.
 What this means is that plans and issuers that offer dependent coverage must offer coverage to participants adult children until age 26, even if the young adult no longer lives with his or her parents, is not a dependent on a parent’s tax return, or is not longer a student.
 The new policy providing access for young adults applies to both married and unmarried children, although their own spouses and children do not qualify.